On Kapranov's description of $\overline{M}_{0,n}$ as a Chow quotient: Introduction

 \subsection{Acknowledgements}

-We thank Dan Abramovich, Matt DeLand, Jeffrey Giansiracusa, Joe Ross, and Jonathan Wise for helpful conversations.
-N.G. was partially supported by funds from NSF award DMS-0901278.
+We thank Dan Abramovich, Matt DeLand, Jeffrey Giansiracusa, Joe Ross, and Jonathan Wise for helpful conversations, and the anonymous referee for a careful reading and useful suggestions.
+N.G. was partially supported by funds from National Science Foundation (NSF) award DMS-0901278.
 W.D.G. was supported by an NSF Postdoctoral Fellowship.